pioneercoders/pc-old-tutorial-content/TUTORIAL/C/content/5-Control Statements/control_statements_tutorial.md

 		<ul>
 			<li>It is basically a "Two-way" decision statement (one for TRUE and other for FALSE)</li>
 			<li>The statement as executed only when the condition is true.</li>
-			<li>In case the condition is false the compiler skips the lines within the ìif Blockî.</li>
+			<li>In case the condition is false the compiler skips the lines within the ‚Äúif Block‚Äù.</li>
 			<li>The condition is always enclosed within a pair of parenthesis ie ( ).</li>
 			<li>The conditional statement should not the terminated with Semi-colons (;)</li>
 			<li>The Statements following the "if"-statement are normally enclosed in Curly Braces { }.</li>